The search for the locomotive “Rhein”

 The official recovery was scheduled for 21 October 2018.
 After several weeks of intensive excavations, however, no locomotive was found (see press report).
 The disappointment of all involved was accordingly great.
 The project should be declared a failure at this point.

-After the initial shock was overcome, measurements and analyses of the excavated material were carried out and summarised in a results report.
-Despite the setback and especially because of the great public support, the project is being continued.
-Currently, the most suitable options for continuing the search are being identified.
-After a successful recovery, the locomotive “Rhein” would after all be the oldest preserved steam locomotive in Germany and should then be exhibited as a permanent loan of the state of Rhineland-Palatinate in the Railway Museum Darmstadt-Kranichstein.
+Once the initial shock had been overcome, measurements and analyses of the excavated material were carried out and summarised in a results report.
+Despite the setback and in particular because of the great public interest, it was decided to continue the project.
+After a successful recovery, the “Rhein” locomotive would be the oldest preserved steam locomotive in Germany and would then be exhibited as a permanent loan from the state of Rhineland-Palatinate in the Darmstadt-Kranichstein Railway Museum.

 Sparkasse Darmstadt, IBAN: DE68 5085 0150 0000 7714 30